Praneeth-yadav/AiAssistedInventoryManagement/README.md

-### The Coffee Shop
+### The One Stop Shop

-The goal of this project is to develop an online coffee shop application that enables customers to create accounts, place orders, and allows coffee shop managers to manage the shop's inventory, track orders, and maintain the overall operation efficiently.
-The application will provide a user-friendly interface for both customers and coffee shop managers, enhancing the overall coffee shop experience.
+The goal of this project is to develop an online shop that enables customers to create accounts, place orders, and allows store managers to manage the store's inventory, track orders, and maintain the overall operation efficiently.
+The application will provide a user-friendly interface for both customers and store managers, enhancing the overall shopping experience.

 ## Scripts